American Ground Radio

 Instagram: instagram.com/americangroundradio

-You're listening to American Ground Radio with Louis R. Avallone and Stephen Parr.
-This is the full show for November 21, 2025.
+You're listening to American Ground Radio with Stephen Parr and Louis R. Avallone.
+This is the full show for December 29, 2025.

 9:30 Plus, we cover the Top 3 Things You Need to Know.